michaelaferguson/Instructional-Project-1/rough draft.md

 # What You Need
 Assuming you have the basics for an alpine hike (proper clothes, water, food), some additional items you will need for this route are:

-•	Preferably approach shoes; a mix between a hiking boot and a lighter climbing shoe.
+-Preferably approach shoes; a mix between a hiking boot and a lighter climbing shoe.
-•	A light alpine rack.
+-A light alpine rack.
-•	Harness and helmet.
+-Harness and helmet.
-•	One 60/70m rope - if going in a larger group, bring two!
+-One 60/70m rope - if going in a larger group, bring two!
-•	C4 cams.
+-C4 cams.
-•	Time!
+-Time!
 Allot for 8-14 hours.

 # How to Prepare
 The most important element to prepare for is the altitude.
 If you’re coming from the Front Range, you will likely be fine but spending at least a day up in Estes Park would be beneficial.
 If coming from further away, adjust longer.